-From January 2014 to May 2015, Mr. Clark was President, Chief Executive Officer and a director of RB Energy Inc. ("RBI").
-In October 2014, RBI commenced proceedings under the Companies' Creditors Arrangement Act (the "CCAA").
+In October 2014, RB Energy Inc. ("RBI") commenced proceedings under the Companies' Creditors Arrangement Act (the "CCAA").
 CCAA proceedings continued in 2015 and a receiver was appointed in May 2015.
 The TSX de-listed RBI's common shares in November 24, 2014 for failure to meet the continued listing requirements of the TSX.
-Mr. Clark resigned as a Director and ceased employment as President and CEO of RBI on May 8, 2015.